readium/readium-css/docs/CSS22-npm.md

 ### Config

 You will find the configuration file, `backstop.json` at the root of the project.
-By default, it runs those test for a smartphone (portrait) and a tablet (landscape) viewports using Chrome, but you can customize it to fit your needs.
+By default, it runs those tests for a smartphone (portrait) and a tablet (landscape) viewports using Chrome, but you can customize it to fit your needs.

 For instance, if you don’t need to support mobile, you could modify `viewports`: